lake-wg/edhoc/draft-ietf-lake-edhoc.md

 RFC Editor: Please remove this appendix.

+* From -16 to -17

+  * EDHOC-KeyUpdate moved to appendix
+  * Updated peer awareness properties based on SIGMA
+  * Clarify use of random connection identifiers
+  * Editorials related to appendix about messages with long PLAINTEXT_2
+  * Updated acknowledgments (have we forgotten someone else? please send email)

 * From -15 to -16

    * TH_2 used as salt in the derivation of PRK_2e